Zacks Investment Research Upgrades Verona Pharma (NASDAQ:VRNA) to Buy

-Zacks Investment Research upgraded shares of Verona Pharma (NASDAQ:VRNA – Get Rating) from a hold rating to a buy rating in a research report released on Tuesday morning, Zacks.com reports.
-They currently have $5.75 target price on the stock.
+Zacks Investment Research upgraded shares of Verona Pharma (NASDAQ:VRNA – Get Rating) from a hold rating to a buy rating in a research note issued to investors on Wednesday, Zacks.com reports.
+Zacks Investment Research currently has $5.50 price objective on the stock.

 According to Zacks, “Verona Pharma plc is a clinical-stage biopharmaceutical company.
 It researches, discovers and develops therapeutic drugs to treat respiratory diseases primarily in the United Kingdom and North America.
 Verona Pharma plc is based in London, the United Kingdom. “

-Separately, HC Wainwright reissued a buy rating and set a $25.00 target price on shares of Verona Pharma in a research note on Tuesday, January 25th.
+Separately, HC Wainwright reiterated a buy rating and issued a $25.00 target price on shares of Verona Pharma in a research note on Tuesday, January 25th.

-A number of hedge funds have recently modified their holdings of the stock.
-Citigroup Inc. bought a new stake in Verona Pharma in the third quarter worth $2,715,000.
-Wellington Management Group LLP boosted its holdings in Verona Pharma by 9.8% in the third quarter.
-Wellington Management Group LLP now owns 4,294,038 shares of the company’s stock worth $23,531,000 after acquiring an additional 382,198 shares in the last quarter.
-Citadel Advisors LLC bought a new stake in Verona Pharma in the third quarter worth $125,000.
-Millennium Management LLC bought a new stake in Verona Pharma in the third quarter worth $81,000.
-Finally, Marshall Wace LLP bought a new stake in Verona Pharma in the fourth quarter worth $82,000.
-61.67% of the stock is currently owned by institutional investors.
+A number of institutional investors have recently modified their holdings of VRNA.
+Citigroup Inc. bought a new stake in Verona Pharma in the 3rd quarter valued at $2,715,000.
+Geode Capital Management LLC bought a new position in shares of Verona Pharma during the 3rd quarter worth about $58,000.
+Morgan Stanley lifted its holdings in shares of Verona Pharma by 123.0% during the 3rd quarter.
+Morgan Stanley now owns 8,194 shares of the company’s stock worth $45,000 after acquiring an additional 4,520 shares during the period.
+Citadel Advisors LLC bought a new position in shares of Verona Pharma during the 3rd quarter worth about $125,000.
+Finally, Millennium Management LLC bought a new position in shares of Verona Pharma during the 3rd quarter worth about $81,000.
+61.67% of the stock is owned by hedge funds and other institutional investors.

 Verona Pharma Plc operates as a clinical-stage biopharmaceutical company, which engages in the development and commercialization of therapeutics for the treatment of respiratory diseases.
 Its lead product candidate, ensifentrine, has the potential to be the first therapy for the treatment of respiratory diseases that combines bronchodilator and anti-inflammatory activities in one compound.